Nintendo is remaking the first portable gaming system it ever built – TechCrunch

 Released as part of the celebration around the 35th anniversary of Super Mario Bros., it’s fully Mario themed — and, appropriately, called “Game & Watch: Super Mario Bros.”

-A lot has changed in forty(!) years, so Nintendo is sneaking a few upgrades into this Game & Watch that probably seem like givens today.
-Its got a full color LCD, for example, whereas the original displays were black and white — and you’ll be able to charge it over USB-C, rather than having to burn through a stack of button cell batteries.
-Nintendo says it should last around 8 hours per charge.
+A lot has changed in 40(!) years, so Nintendo is sneaking a few upgrades into this Game & Watch that probably seem like givens today.
+It has a full-color LCD, for example, whereas the original displays were black and white — and you’ll be able to charge it over USB-C, rather than having to burn through a stack of button cell batteries.
+Nintendo says it should last around eight hours per charge.

 When you’re not playing one of the included games, this thing turns into a little portable clock (thus the “& Watch” part of its name), with 35 different Mario-themed scenes in all.
 If Nintendo does that clock feature right, I can see these things earning a permanent spot on a lot of people’s desks.

-While Nintendo notes that it’ll be a “limited” run, they haven’t said exactly how many of these they’ll be making… and while pre-order details are “coming soon”, they’re not getting more specific than that.
+While Nintendo notes that it’ll be a “limited” run, they haven’t said exactly how many of these they’ll be making… and while pre-order details are “coming soon,” they’re not getting more specific than that.
 They do say it’ll ship on November 13th with an MSRP of $50… but beyond that, if you’re worried about getting one of these, you’ll want to keep an eye out for more details.